Frequently Asked Questions

 I would like to switch to a longer or shorter race than the one I am registered for!

-Through packet pick-up on September 26 and 27, you may switch races.
-Prior to packet pick-up you can switch races by logging into your Race Roster account.
+Race switches will only be available at packet pick-up on September 26 and 27.
 During Packet Pick-Up, visit the Help Desk.
 Please note that there are no refunds when switching to a less expensive race and you will be required to pay the difference in price when switching to a more expensive race.

 Can someone else pick up my packet for me?